Loading organizations...

 Key people at WVCE.

-WVCE was founded by Sophie Winwood (Co-Founder).
+WVCE was founded in 2022 by Sophie Winwood (Co-Founder).

 Key people at WVCE.

-WVCE was founded by Sophie Winwood (Co-Founder).
+WVCE was founded in 2022 by Sophie Winwood (Co-Founder).

 VWCE is the ticker for the Vanguard FTSE All-World UCITS ETF (USD) Accumulating (ISIN: IE00BK5BQT80), a passively managed exchange-traded fund (ETF) launched by Vanguard in 2019.[1][2][3]
 It tracks the FTSE All-World Index, providing exposure to approximately 3,700 large- and mid-cap stocks across developed and emerging markets worldwide, with top holdings like NVIDIA (4.98%), Apple (4.14%), and Microsoft (4.04%).[1][2][3][4]
 As an accumulating ETF, it reinvests dividends rather than distributing them, boasting over €26 billion in assets under management and sector weights led by technology (28.94%), financials (16.64%), and consumer sectors (15.48%).[2][3][4]
 VWCE offers broad global diversification for long-term passive investors but lacks ESG screening, including exposure to controversial sectors like weapons manufacturers.[1][3]